mongodb/leafygreen-ui/STYLEGUIDE.md

 #### Why

-Minimizes inline javascript logic within
+Minimizes inline javascript logic, and also creates a named function that will show up in stack traces.

 #### Prefer